Suttonians RFC: Selection of colours, crest and motto

-Station Road
+Move to Station Road

-In 1934 the club moved from Saxe Lane to its present location at Station Road, Sutton.
-The recently excavated sand pit there was made available and an enormous effort on the part of its members turned it into a playing field.
+In 1934, the club moved from Saxe Lane to its present location at Station Road, Sutton.
+The recently excavated sand pit there was made available and significant effort on the part of its members turned it into a playing field.
 It remains the club’s main pitch to this day although it has been filled in.
 The first match played on it was against neighbouring Malahide RFC on 24 November 1934.

-The 1930s

-The affairs of the club during the first fifteen years were largely dominated by a number of personalities on the administration side.
-There were such names as Sen. Andrew Jameson (Club President from the reincarnation to 1941), Harry Patton (Club Chairman from 1925 to 1973) and Ray Watson (who acted as Club Secretary from 1931 to 1940).
-On the team sheets the names of Freddie Spencer, Malcolm O’Grady, Jack McDowell, Billy Campbell and Paddy Lavery regularly appeared.
-Under the captaincy of Jack McDowell the 1st XV were the beaten finalists in the Minor (nowadays referred to as Junior 2) League for the 1932/33 season.

-The 1940s
+1930s and 1940s

-The 1940s were years of great triumphs for Suttonians.
-The decade opened quietly but gradually a formidable team was welded together under the guidance of Seamus Henry.
-His ambition for the Club was achieving the impossible dream, winning the Metropolitan Cup (competed for annually by Dublin’s Junior 1 teams).
-This coveted trophy was then as now monopolized by Senior Clubs' 2nd XVs.
-For a Junior Club to win it the task was (and remains) very difficult; for a Minor Club to take home the cup an heroic effort was required.
-Hopes were high coming into the 1946/47 season.

-1946/47 - the Metropolitan Cup
+In the 1932/33 season, the club's 1st XV were the beaten finalists in the Minor (nowadays referred to as Junior 2) League.

+The 1940s opened quietly, but a team was gradually formed under the guidance of Seamus Henry.
-During the 1946/47 season the team was narrowly beaten in extra time in the Minor League final by UCD's 3rd XV, having overcome such names as Blackrock College, Terenure College, Old Belvedere, CYMS and Palmerston throughout the campaign.
-In the Metropolitan Cup competition Suttonians, growing in confidence and experience, disposed of Monkstown, UCD and Belvedere before overcoming Clontarf in a “local derby” Cup Final.

-The 'Met Cup' had come to Sutton in fulfilment of a dream conceived by Seamus Henry and realised with the efforts of players like Tom Geary, Brendan McClancy, Walter Scott and Oliver Campbell - whose son graced the rugby fields of the world in more recent times - to name but a few.
-In that year the 1st XV played 22 matches, won 20, drew one and lost one, accumulating 191 points while conceding 59.
-No mean performance!
+During the 1946/47 season, the team was narrowly beaten in extra time in the Minor League final by UCD's 3rd XV, having overcome such teams as Blackrock College, Terenure College, Old Belvedere, CYMS and Palmerston throughout the campaign.
+In the Metropolitan Cup competition (competed for annually by Dublin’s Junior 1 teams), Suttonians defeated Monkstown, UCD and Belvedere before defeating Clontarf in a "local derby" cup final.
+The 'Met Cup' had come to Sutton in fulfilment of a dream conceived by Seamus Henry and realised with the efforts of players like Tom Geary, Brendan McClancy, Walter Scott and Oliver Campbell - whose son Ollie Campbell played international rugby in later years.
+In the 1946/47 season, the 1st XV played 22 matches, won 20, drew one and lost one, accumulating 191 points while conceding 59.

-The 1950s
+1950s and 1960s

-The success could only strengthen the club: they won Minor League titles in 1949/50 and again in 1951/52.
+The club won Minor League titles in 1949/50 and again in 1951/52.
 It was after the second of these victories that the team was promoted to the ranks of Junior Rugby.